Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: Phase-dependent optical response properties for the probe field

-In addition, Figs.~\ref{amplifier}(a) and \ref{amplifier}(b) show that when $\Phi =0$ and $\left\vert G\right\vert =y\kappa$, or $\Phi =\pi$ and $\left\vert G\right\vert =\gamma _{ \mathrm{m}}/\left( 4y\right)$, the power transmission coefficient for a resonant injected probe beam is zero, meaning that the probe can be totally absorbed.
-In Figs.~\ref {amplifier}(e) and \ref{amplifier}(f), we plot the power transmission spectra for these two cases by setting $y=1$, showing perfect absorption at resonant point.
+In addition, Eq.~\eqref{amp} shows that when $\Phi =0$ and $\left\vert G\right\vert \simeq y\kappa$, or $\Phi =\pi$ and $\left\vert G\right\vert \simeq \gamma _{ \mathrm{m}}/\left( 4y\right)$, the power transmission coefficient for a resonant injected probe beam is zero.
+This means that the probe can be totally absorbed.
+These results can be clearly seen in Figs.~\ref{amplifier}(a) and \ref{amplifier}(b).
 It is known that for over-coupled case $\eta =1$, if a single probe laser drives the cavity, the output probe beam will leave the cavity without any absorption \cite{review3}.
 However, in our case, because a control field $\varepsilon _{\mathrm{c}}$ and an auxiliary driving field $\varepsilon _{\mathrm{a}}$ are applied, destructive interference can lead to zero output for the probe field.
 Thus, the device may be used as a quantum switch to control the photon propagation in the future quantum network.
 We note that similar perfect absorption phenomena also exist in two-side driving resonator-in-middle type optomechanical systems \cite{PerfectAbsorption1,PerfectAbsorption2}.